CogComp/cogcomp-nlpy/README.rst

 **(B.1) Default remote server:**  This is the deault setting in Sioux.
 The requests are sent to our remote server, hence requires a network connection.
 This option is there to demostrate how things work, but it is not a viable solution for your big experiments.
 If you are a busy nlp user, you have to use any of the other options.

 **(B.2) Start your own (remote) server:** If you have a big (remote) machine, this is probably a good option for you.
-You'll have to read the instructions on how to install the pipeline server in the [pipeline project documentation](https://github.com/CogComp/cogcomp-nlp/tree/master/pipeline#using-pipeline-webserver).
-In summary, you have to clone our ["Cogconp-NLP"](https://github.com/CogComp/cogcomp-nlp/) java project, and run `pipeline/scripts/runWebserver.sh` to initiates the server
+You'll have to read the instructions on how to install the pipeline server in the `pipeline project documentation <https://github.com/CogComp/cogcomp-nlp/tree/master/pipeline#using-pipeline-webserver>`_.
+In summary, you have to clone our  `Cogconp-NLP <https://github.com/CogComp/cogcomp-nlp/>`_ java project, and run `pipeline/scripts/runWebserver.sh` to initiates the server